-Poor posture can create a lot of health issues.
-Constant slouching can cause headaches, fatigue, neck and shoulder pain, and circulation problems.
-Poor posture also makes it difficult to workout.
+Slouchy posture also makes it difficult to workout.
 If your shoulders and head drop forward it is going to be difficult, if not impossible, for you to work your muscles properly.
-Your neck will likely feel most back and shoulder exercises.
+Your neck will likely feel most back and shoulder exercises you try.
 Lower body movements, like squats and deadlifts, will potentially hurt your lower back.
 Even jogging may hurt your neck if your posture is that much of an issue.

 The sooner you start working on your posture, the better.
-With each passing day of slouching, your muscles get more and more imbalanced and the problem gets more challenging to fix.
+Every day you slouch, your muscles get more imbalanced and the problem gets more challenging to fix.

 Ideally you want to get your body to a state in which standing with proper posture is second nature.
 However, depending on how bad your posture is, this may take a while.
 Slouching is a bad habit that can be difficult to break.
 We all get comfortable sitting and standing a certain way.
 Most of us don’t even think about our posture throughout the day.
 In order to fix your posture, you need to think about constantly and work on regularly.